 Jennifer Olsen, DrPH

-At the Skoll Global Threats Fund, Jennifer launched large initiatives in both Thailand and Tanzania, engaging communities to report and respond to emerging health threats.
-These efforts reduced the spread of disease amongst humans and animals, reduced the size of emerging outbreaks, and saved governments money from potential trade restrictions.
-She also co-created the Epihack™ process, convening 12 hackathon-style events in which 500+ technologists and public health experts from 70+ countries participated, and that produced tools utilized by national governments in 8 countries.
+In this role, Olsen launched major initiatives around the world to engage communities to report and respond to emerging health threats.
+These efforts reduced the spread of disease, decreased the scope of emerging outbreaks, and preserved government funding by avoiding potential trade restrictions.
+She also co-created the Epihack™ process, convening 12 hackathon-style events with more than 500 technologists and public health experts from over 70 countries participating.
+The events produced tools utilized by national governments in eight countries.